junebash/junebash.com/_includes/about/services.md

 {: .lead}

 Need some string and horn arrangements for your band?
 Need an extra hand for orchestration, engraving, or copy-work on your parts?
 Just need someone with formal musical training to round out your project?
 Get in touch!

+### Lessons, coaching, classes, and workshops
+{: .service-heading}

+...music theory, composition, digital audio, and more {: .lead}

+Classical, electronic, folk, rock, pop, somewhere in between… I’m eclectic & versatile, and can help you be, too!

 ---